Best Site Reliability Engineering (SRE) & DevOps Tools for 2026

 | Terraform | Standardizing infrastructure provisioning | Stable ecosystem, multi-cloud support, strong IaC adoption | State management and governance need discipline |

-| Pulumi | Infra automation with developer-friendly code | Uses real languages, reusable components, strong flexibility | May require stronger engineering maturity |
+| Pulumi | Infra automation with developer-friendly code | Uses real languages, reusable modules, strong flexibility | May require stronger engineering maturity |

 | Ansible | Configuration management and operational automation | Agentless automation, strong ecosystem, good for day-2 ops | Playbooks can grow messy without standards |